StackVista/stackstate-docs/setup/upgrading.md

 Before upgrading StackState it is recommended to backup your configuration and topology data.
 The script `bin/sts-backup.sh` will create a backup and store it inside the `backups/` directory.

+{% hint style="info" %}
-**NOTE**: the StackState backup can only be restored in the StackState and StackPack versions prior to the upgrade.
+The StackState backup can only be restored in the StackState and StackPack versions prior to the upgrade.
+{% endhint %}

 ## Uninstall StackPacks

 StackPacks that are going to be upgraded must first be uninstalled.
 This removes all StackPack configuration from StackState.

+{% hint style="warning" %}
-**NOTE**: the StackPacks must be uninstalled using the version of StackState prior to the upgrade since this version can contain different installation logic from the new StackPack version.
+The StackPacks must be uninstalled using the version of StackState prior to the upgrade since this version can contain different installation logic from the new StackPack version.
+{% endhint %}

 ## Upgrade StackState